 Spanning construction over 199 years, the Leaning Tower of Pisa is famed for its unintended tilt formed due to its faulty foundation.
 Did you know that this monumental bell tower was never meant to lean, and Galileo conducted some ground-breaking experiments at its top?
 Posing as if you were pushing, kicking, punching or doing something completely insane is rated #1 on our must-do activities when here.

 Shrouded in mystery for years, Stonehenge has bewildered archaeologists, scientists, astrologists and historians equally.
 No one knows as to how and why a ring of massive stones was constructed ages ago.
-Several school of thoughts have spawned stories around its existence.
+Several schools of thought have spawned stories around its existence.
 Recently, archaeologists discovered a detailed map underneath the massive stones using hi-tech scanning methods.
 The research also states that Stonehenge was surrounded by burial mounds, shrines and massive pits.
-UNESCO gave it a status of World Heritage Site in 1986.
+UNESCO gave it the status of World Heritage Site in 1986.

 Tower of London, UK

 ‘Acro’ means edge and ‘polis’ means city.
-From its nomenclature, it is clear that the monument was built on a hilltop for strategic defensive purposes .
-Also called as ‘sacred rock’, Acroplis has stood the test of time embossing itself on the pages of history.
+From its nomenclature, it is clear that the monument was built on a hilltop for strategic defensive purposes.
+Also called as ‘sacred rock’, Acropolis has stood the test of time embossing itself on the pages of history.
 Parthenon was erected on the Acropolis to honour the Greek goddess, Athena.
 The Parthenon, Erechtheum and Temple of Athena Nike form the core structures of the Acropolis.
-Apart from these, Theatre of Dionysus and Theatre of Herodes Atticus remain more or less well preserved.
+Apart from these, the Theatre of Dionysus and the Theatre of Herodes Atticus remain more or less well preserved.